Bay of Fires Tasmania

 Bay of Fires

-The Bay of Fires coastline stretches more than 50 kilometres from Binalong Bay in the South to Eddystone Point in the North.
+The Bay of Fires coastline stretches more than 50 kilometres from Binalong Bay in the South to Eddystone Point in the North of Tasmania.
 It is famous for its orange lichen-covered granite boulders.

-These stunning boulders, the powder-white sandy beaches and the stunning turquoise waters provide sensational views and excellent photographic opportunities.
+These stunning boulders, powder-white sandy beaches, and turquoise waters provide sensational views and excellent photographic opportunities.
 These magnificent secluded beaches and inlets are a sight to behold and give the Bay of Fires its reputation as one of the most pristine natural wonders of the world.

 Binalong Bay is the area's main beach and an excellent spot for swimming or surfing.
 Abundant marine life and clear waters around the offshore reefs also make for terrific diving and snorkelling conditions.